 Folder-less they called it as if it’s a good thing.
 Notion’s marketing team makes every bad feature sound amazing.
 You will want to buy it.
 When is lack of folders (or organisation) a good thing?
 A note-taking app without folders?
 Unheard of!
 Most digital note-takers crucify other apps for this!

 It seems we finally have an app that does it all.
 Question is: should we put our whole lives into one app?
 The answer to that critical question is: No, you shouldn’t.
-No matter what the developers say, Notion is not doing us any favours saving all our information on their servers.
-Notion is asking us to put all our eggs in their basket.
-Ever heard of the statement don’t put your eggs in one basket?
-There are reasons for that.

 If you put everything into one application, best pray nothing happens to it or its developers.
 Anything small change in code or their policies can potentially see you lose everything; decades of notes and documents.
-Why do we love an all-in-one app?
-Monopoly is terrible; for politics, business or personal growth.
-I doubt it would be different for note-taking apps.

 We have had issues with Facebook that asked us to put our social lives online.
 Just our social lives!
 What do you think might happen when we put our whole lives (business, creativity, diaries, calendars, planners)?
-This time around, they’re even asked us to pay and voluntarily give them our information.
+This time around they’re even asked us to pay and voluntarily give them our information.